Saraheyooo/Data-mining/README.md

 ## Question 1

 Train a topic model on the description column in framing.p.
 Describe and explain your pre-processing steps and parameters.
-Choose two news media from the column netloc (e.g. vox.com and breit- bart.com) that are relevant to compare and explain your choice.
+Choose two news media from the column netloc that are relevant to compare and explain your choice.
 Compare the topic proportions between those two news media.
-Try to explain your results, also given what you know about how the data set is constructed.

 ## Question 2

 Choose two shows from discussions.p and compare the gender bias in the discussions on both shows.
-Explain why the two shows you choose are relevant to compare in this context and formulate a hypothesis.
+Compare in this context and formulate a hypothesis.
 Train two word embeddings models (one for each show).
 Compile a list of male and female related words that you deem relevant for your corpus and compare the gender biases between the discussions on the two shows you choose, using the method of the paper by Wevers.
-Interpret the results, relate them to your hypothesis, and discuss whether your results say something about the shows themselves or about the discussions on these shows.
+Interpret the results, relate them to the hypothesis, and discuss whether your results say something about the shows themselves or about the discussions on these shows.

-For your reference, the columns in word_cats.p represent the following cate- gories:
+The columns in word_cats.p represent the following cate- gories:
 * affect: Affect
 * posemo: Positive emotions
 * negemo: Negative emotions